-A: I use commas before (or after or around) names used in direct address (that is, when you’re addressing somebody), as in “Hello, Laura,” or “Rodney, welcome,” or “Honey, I’m home!”
+A: We use commas before (or after or around) names used in direct address (that is, when you’re addressing somebody), as in “Hello, Laura,” or “Rodney, welcome,” or “Honey, I’m home!”

 If the name is at the beginning of a sentence, you put a comma after it.
 If it’s at the end, you put the comma in front.
 And if the name is in the middle of a sentence, commas go in front and back.

 This is a traditional rule of punctuation.
 Here are excerpts from a few style manuals: